Logo-PTS-Color-Dark-Horizontal

 Will Varicose Veins Disappear After Pregnancy?

 The good news is that varicose veins often improve or disappear within 6 to 12 weeks after childbirth.
-However, some factors can prevent full recovery.
-A specialized vein doctor can provide treatment options if your varicose veins persist and cause discomfort.
+However, some factors can prevent full recovery. specialized vein doctor can provide treatment options if your varicose veins persist and cause discomfort.

 What Causes Varicose Veins?